njp45/startup/README.md

 Once they are done writing, the site will offer them the ability to export what they have written to a file type of their choice, with the goal being that they may now work on revision.

+### Future Potential

+The basic design of Erasr offers many future avenues of improvement.
+The site could be updated to allow users to share their Erasr text with one another, to offer feedback, to form Erasr-based writing groups, or even to work on a single Erasr block collaboratively.

 ### Design

 ![Design image](IMG_9097.jpg)